 An important line of evidence for the canon is the authorship of the books.
 We've written a lot about Biblical authorship over the years.
 Steve wrote a three-part series: one, two, and three.
 Here's a post in which I summarize some of the evidence for the traditional New Testament authorship attributions.
 This one summarizes much of the evidence for the gospels' authorship.

-Here are more examples of posts we've written on Biblical authorship, among many others that can be found by searching the archives: Daniel, Matthew, Mark, Luke and Acts (here and here), John, the letters of Paul (see the comments section of the thread here), Hebrews (here and here), 2 Peter, and Revelation.
+Here are more examples of posts we've written on Biblical authorship, among many others that can be found by searching the archives: Isaiah, Daniel, Matthew, Mark, Luke and Acts (here and here), John, the letters of Paul (see the comments section of the thread here), Hebrews (here and here), 2 Peter, and Revelation.

 On the witness of early non-Christian sources to Biblical authorship, see here and here.

 One of the means by which critics often attempt to undermine the case for the traditional authorship attributions is by arguing against the reliability of the early external sources.
 If the external sources aren't ignored, as they often are, they're frequently dismissed as unreliable for some reason or another.
 Here's an article I wrote about the trustworthiness of the early Christians on canonical issues.
 On the supposed unreliability of human memory, see here.
 On the alleged gullibility of ancient people, see here.
 See here concerning whether the earliest Christians considered pseudonymity acceptable.
 And see here on the alleged anonymity of some of the New Testament documents.